bustamad12320/BusTracker/README.md

 <h2>Description</h2>

-This app uses the mapbox api combined with real time bus data provided by the CTA(Chicago Transit Agency) As a student at Purdue University I found myself travelling to Chicago quite a bit and noticed how finding a real time bus tracking application that fit my specific needs was quite hard to find so I decided to develop one.
+This app uses the mapbox API combined with the SODA API (Austin Public Transit API) in order to periodically pull public bus route data and display it on a map of the city of Austin.
+This application updates the location of all bus routes in the Austin area every 15 seconds in order to reliably track buses near the city.

 <h2>Instructions on how to run</h2>